chloestipinovich/Grass-Pollen-Forecasting/README.md

 ## Synopsis

 Reliable and accessible pollen forecasts can help allergy sufferers, enabling them to appropriately plan their outdoor activities.
 In this paper we used generalised additive models (GAMs) and random forests to build seven day ahead grass pollen forecast models, using pollen count data collected at the South African Astronomical Observatory (SAAO) by researchers at the UCT Lung Institute.
-Variables used to predict pollen levels were primarily meteorological, but also included a vegetation index variable.
+Variables used to predict pollen levels were primarily meteorological ([powered by Visual Crossing Weather](https://www.visualcrossing.com)), but also included a vegetation index variable (from NASA's MODIS satellite).
 To make our forecast easier to interpret, our models output probability distributions over five categories of pollen levels, from Very Low to Very High.
 Further, we created a [Shiny app](https://chloesky.shinyapps.io/pollen/) for potentially displaying the results of our forecast on a website.

 ## Method